ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-hosts.md

 # Bare metal servers for {{site.data.keyword.vpc_short}}
 {: #vpc-vcf-hosts}

-The following information provides an overview of how {{site.data.keyword.cloud_notm}} bare metal servers are deployed in {{site.data.keyword.cloud}} for VMware Cloud Foundation.
+The following information provides an overview of how {{site.data.keyword.cloud_notm}} bare metal servers are deployed in {{site.data.keyword.vcf-vpc}}.

 ## Physical host connections in VPC
 {: #vpc-vcf-hosts-connections}